Aerial view of construction on the I-95 Philly Cap, with decking and waterfront improvements visible

 Construction Cost: $329 Million

 The Pennsylvania Department of Transportation’s multiyear urban revitalization project will connect Philadelphia’s Old City neighborhood to the Delaware River waterfront, creating a green recreational space and multimodal access to the waterfront.
-To date, this CAP replacement is the largest I-95 project PennDOT has ever put to bid.
+At the time of bidding, the cap replacement was the largest I-95 project PennDOT had ever put to bid.

 Erdman Anthony was selected to provide construction inspection services for the project.
 This includes full-time on-site construction inspection personnel.

-The project will include: Removing the existing CAP structure and replacing it with a larger CAP that will span I-95 and Columbus Boulevard, extending down to the river in between Chestnut and Walnut streets.
+The project removed the existing cap structure and is replacing it with a larger cap that will span I-95 and Columbus Boulevard, extending down to the river in between Chestnut and Walnut streets.

-Additionally, the project will involve extending the South Street pedestrian bridge; reconfiguring access to Penn’s Landing from Market Street; building a new section of the Delaware River Trail; and making repairs to underwater concrete piles.
+Additionally, the project involves extending the South Street pedestrian bridge; reconfiguring access to Penn’s Landing from Market Street; building a new section of the Delaware River Trail; and making repairs to underwater concrete piles.

 City officials are anticipating that when completed, the 12-acre park and improved waterfront access will generate $1.5 billion worth of economic impact and kickstart additional public and private improvement projects in the area.